svglol/dinkdonkbot/README.md

 - `/streams help` - Show help for the multistream command

 ### 🎬 Twitch Clip Highlights
-- `/clips add <streamer> <discord-channel>` - Subscribe to Twitch clips from a streamer to be posted hourly
+- `/clips twitch add <streamer> <discord-channel>` - Subscribe to Twitch clips from a streamer to be posted hourly
-- `/clips remove <streamer>` - Unsubscribe from Twitch clips from a streamer
+- `/clips twitch remove <streamer>` - Unsubscribe from Twitch clips from a streamer
-- `/clips edit <streamer> <discord-channel>` - Update the settings for a Twitch clip subscription
+- `/clips twitch edit <streamer> <discord-channel>` - Update the settings for a Twitch clip subscription
-- `/clips list` - View your subscribed Twitch clip channels
+- `/clips twitch list` - View your subscribed Twitch clip channels
-- `/clips help` - Show help for the Twitch clips command
+- `/clips twitch help` - Show help for the Twitch clips command

 ### 🥳 Emote Management
 - `/emote add <url_or_emoji>` - Add an emote from another Discord server or 7TV